 Is your food making you sick?

 Are you suffering from a stubborn health problem that won’t go away no matter what you try?
-Or perhaps the medications and treatments you’re taking aren’t actually getting at the root cause of your illness-but you want something that will?
+Perhaps the medications and treatments you’re taking aren’t actually getting at the root cause of your illness- and you feel frustrated?
 If you feel this way, or know someone that does, consider some important facts.

 - Medical research has shown that sensitivities to foods and food-chemicals can cause an inflammatory response that can lead to a wide array of painful symptoms and chronic health problems.

 - If foods and additives in your diet are involved in your illness, whatever medications you take will ultimately fail because they only mask the symptoms.
 They do not treat the underlying cause of the symptoms.
 And, as is too often the case, many medications have side effects that can lead to other health problems.

 - If food sensitivities are causing your illness and you do not properly address them, you could end up suffering for years and spending thousands of dollars for treatments that will never produce the relief you desire.

 Conditions and Symptoms Often Associated with Food and Chemical Sensitivities:

 Millions of Americans suffer from food sensitivities.
 Many other uncomfortable lingering health problems are often directly related to specific immune reactions to the foods we eat.
-Even so called “healthy” foods such as salmon, chicken, apples, spinach, blueberries, or garlic can provoke symptoms in sensitive individuals.
+Even so called “healthy” foods such as salmon, chicken, apples, spinach, blueberries, or garlic can provoke symptoms in some individuals.
 For example one of my patients that has multiple sclerosis always feels worse when she eats blueberries!
 So it can be anything – not just the evil processed foods.
 Some named diseases often caused by food sensitivities: